-As described in Section 4.2.8.5, a PA is being developed to address adverse effects under Section 106 to the Buck O'Neil Bridge and Harlem Road Overpass.
+As described in Section 4.2.7.5, a PA was developed and executed to address adverse effects under Section 106 to the Buck O'Neil Bridge and Harlem Road Overpass (see Appendix F).
 Ongoing coordination with KCPRD may identify additional property-specific mitigation that may be required.
-During the design-build process, MoDOT will work with the contractor to minimize to the extent practicable the amount of right-of-way acquired and clearing to occur along the bluff face below the two parks.
+During the Design-Build process, MoDOT will work with the contractor to minimize to the extent practicable the amount of right-of-way acquired and clearing to occur along the bluff face below the two parks.
 Clearing of the mature trees at the top of the bluff will be avoided.
 Construction-related impacts, including the temporary and short term effects of noise, vibration, and dust, would be monitored by the contractor.